AgentMC/Sao19/Translate/En/Part2.md

 Shaking his head Kirito put hands on his waist.

-"As today's work has been done, I got to take a little look at the state of Unit 2..."
+"As today's work has been done, I got to take a little look at the state of Version 2..."

 "Oh, uhhhhhhhh?
 Are you ready for the next one?"